top of page

 Jan is a Partner at L.E.K.
 Consulting, advising global clients on growth strategy, market entry, and proposition development for over a decade.

-• Experimentation is both instinct and method.
-From sketchbooks to storyboards to speculative renderings, we explore a range of mediums - photographic, generative, and tactile - in search of a visual language that resonates with the subject.
+• Inquiry is both instinct and method.
+From sketchbooks to speculative renderings, Arsalan explores a range of mediums, photographic, film, generative, and tactile, in search of a visual language that resonates.

-• In production, we shift from exploration to execution.
-This is where the work is calibrated for light, space, and longevity.
-Each portrait is produced using a blend of in-house systems and bespoke fabrication, developed in close collaboration with our subjects.
+• In fabrication, the focus shifts from exploration to execution.
+The work is calibrated for light, space, and longevity.
+Each portrait is produced using a blend of proprietary systems and bespoke craftsmanship, developed by Arsalan and a select team and at times in close collaboration with the subjects.

 No two works follow the same route, but each is held to the same standard: clarity of image, integrity of form, and respect for the subject’s presence.

-• We collaborate closely with collectors and venues to ensure every StageBlock portrait is installed with precision and care.
-From initial site consultation to mounting and final calibration, our team manages each step, delivering a smooth, seamless experience whether the work is destined for a private collection or a museum-grade environment.
+• StageBlock collaborates closely with Collectors and venues to ensure precision.
+From site consultation to final calibration, Arsalan's team manages the environment, delivering a seamless experience whether for a private collection or a museum-grade exhibition.

 Artwork